Juvenile Diabetes Cure Alliance: Operations

-Research and publishing

 Between 30 and 40 reports are published per year on the Juvenile Diabetes Cure Alliance website and sent via email.
 All reports are free to the public to increase awareness and access to information regarding current developments in the T1D research ecosystem.
-There are four main types of reports: Type 1 diabetes human trials research, utilization of funds by large diabetes nonprofits and public sources, donor sentiment, and an annual State of the Cure for Type 1 Diabetes publication.

-Human trials research progress

 The JDCA tracks and categorizes type 1 diabetes potential Practical Cure research projects that are in human trials or about to start human trials.
 The list of projects is updated twice a year.
 While most projects have remained constant, some have been removed over time for insufficient test results and new ones have been added.

-State of the Cure

 The State of the Cure for Type 1 Diabetes (SOTC) provides an annual overview of progress toward a T1D cure throughout the year.
 SOTC reflects on the challenges, advancements, and steps needed to move forward with finding a Practical Cure.

-Utilization of funds

 The organization evaluates the publicly available financial documents of major diabetes charities and publishes reports on how funds are utilized.
 Topics covered include research grant allocation, research funding priorities, CEO compensation, and analyzing cure-based marketing versus cure-based funding.
 The purpose is to foster transparency, bring attention to discrepancies in research funding, and provide recommendations to larger, influential nonprofits to improve donor loyalty and expedite research progress.
 Breakthrough T1D and the American Diabetes Association are the common focus of this reporting.

 The organization also believes that nonprofit executive pay should be primarily incentive-based; tied to both organizational advancements and tangible progress toward a T1D cure and treatment.
-The JDCA also advocates for a donor Say on Pay model, in which donors would have a say in executive compensation, promoting accountability to nonprofit employees.

-At the highest-performing for-profit companies, top executives’ annual compensation is often directly correlated to performance.
-The better the company does, the more executives are rewarded.
-This form of incentive creates a powerful professional and personal zeal to drive the company toward palpable results that benefit stakeholders and shareholders alike.
-This business model does not usually carry over to nonprofit organizations.
-The JDCA believes this is a missed opportunity to drive passion, accentuate focus, and improve overall performance toward achieving organizational goals.

-Donor sentiment

-Based on survey results, the JDCA publishes multiple annual reports that detail the sentiments of the T1D community, specifically regarding priorities and values.
-A consistent finding is that the number one priority of the T1D donor community is developing a cure for type 1 diabetes.
+The JDCA publishes multiple annual reports that detail the sentiments of the T1D community, specifically regarding priorities and values.
+According to the JDCA, a consistent finding is that the number one priority of the T1D donor community is developing a cure for type 1 diabetes.
 According to annual community surveys, 97% of T1D donors say that the number one reason they donate is to fund cure research.